ryanfarber/inferkit/README.md

 > *While not normally known for his musical talent, Elon Musk is releasing a debut album.
 It's called "The Road to Re-Entry," and it features an astounding collection of songs... (continued)*

+### usage
+currently, this will allow you to generate text each time you call the function.

 ```javascript

 const inferkit = new InferKit(inferkit_api_key)